chenhcs/GIANT/README.md

 ```

 ## Usage
+Below is the description of command usages on example data.
 Use `python script.py --help` to check the specific usage of each command.

 ### Build gene graphs
 - Run the following commands to build co-expression graphs for scRNA-seq data or Slide-seq data: